Scroll To Top

-A revolution in Australian rowing took place in 1979 with the arrival of Reinhold Batschi as the Australian coaching director.
+The second change took place in 1979 with the arrival of Reinhold Batschi as the Australian coaching director.
 The changes he brought to the sport were lasting and significant.
-By 1986, he coached Australia to a world championship in the men's eight for the first time and changed how Australian crews were coached, trained and selected.
+Specifically, he introduced regular racing through three selection regattas, vastly different training methods focusing on endurance capability, a common technique, and finally a far more objective selection process.
+By 1986, Batschi coached a young group of athletes to a world championship in the men's eight for the first time and changed how Australian crews were coached, trained and selected.
 He was the driving force behind rowing being introduced into the Australian Institute of Sport.

 The appointment arose after Australia's poor performances at 1972 and 1976 Olympic Games.
 1976 team manager John Coates realised that change was required for Australian rowing and started the process of persuading the State Associations of the need for an international coach to be hired to show us how to improve.
 Being a purely amateur sport with conservative administrators, this was not an easy task.
 With help from a respected President Robert Aitken, the States were persuaded.
 The choice of Reinhold Batschi was inspired and Australian rowing have not looked back on unsuccessful days ever again.